mlflow/mlflow-export-import/README.md

 Tools to export and import MLflow runs, experiments or registered models from one tracking server to another.

+There are two ways to run the tool:
+* As a normal Python package - this page.
+* [Databricks notebooks](databricks_notebooks/README.md) accessing the wheel library.

 ## Architecture

 <img src="export_import_architecture.png" height="220" >